Scrapie: Clinical signs and diagnosis

 Changes are mild at first; slight behavioral changes and an increase in chewing movements may occur.
 Ataxia and neurological signs then develop, and affected sheep struggle to keep up with the flock.

-The signs and effects of scrapie typically appear 2-5 years after infection but may appear afterwards.
-Once the onset of clinical signs has occurred, sheep typically live for 1-6 months.
+The signs and effects of scrapie typically appear 2–5 years after infection but may appear later.
+Once the onset of clinical signs has occurred, sheep typically live for 1–6 months.
 In some cases, they may live longer, but death is an inevitable consequence of the condition.
 Signs of scrapie vary between infected individual animals and develop slowly.
 Due to the nerve cell damage caused by the condition, affected animals may exhibit behavioral changes, tremor, pruritus, and locomotor incoordination.

 Some sheep scratch excessively and show patches of wool loss and lesions on the skin.
 Scratching sheep over the rump area may lead to a nibbling reflex, which is characteristic for the condition.

 Signs of a chronic systemic disease appear later, with weight loss, anorexia, lethargy, and death.

 Post mortem examination is important for the diagnosis of scrapie.
 Histology of tissues shows accumulation of prions in the central nervous system, and immunohistochemical staining and ELISA can also be used to demonstrate the protein.

 Treatment and preventive action

 No treatment is available for affected sheep.

 A test performed by sampling a small amount of lymphatic tissue from the third eyelid is now available.

-In the UK, the Blair ministry implemented in 2001 a National Scrapie Plan, which encouraged breeding from sheep that are genetically more resistant to scrapie.
+In the UK in 2001, the Blair ministry implemented a National Scrapie Plan, which encouraged breeding from sheep that are genetically more resistant to scrapie.
 This is intended to eventually reduce the incidence of the disease in the UK sheep population.
 Scrapie occurs in Europe and North America, but to date, Australia and New Zealand (both major sheep-producing countries) are scrapie-free.
-In 2003, there was pressure from previously-sinistered Canadian husbandry practitioners on the Chretien government and their CFIA to implement their own national scrapie plan.
+In 2003, there was pressure from affected Canadian husbandry practitioners on the Chretien government and their CFIA to implement their own national scrapie plan.

 Breeds such as Cheviot and Suffolk are more susceptible to scrapie than other breeds.
 Specifically, this is determined by the genes coding for the naturally occurring prion proteins.
 The most resistant sheep have a double set of ARR alleles, while sheep with the VRQ allele are the most susceptible.
+Alleles are named by the single-letter amino acid abbreviation of the positions 136, 154, 171 of the sheep prion protein.
 A simple blood test reveals the allele of the sheep, and many countries are actively breeding away the VRQ allele.
+Double ARR does not produce full protection, but does provide significant resistance and slowdown.

-Out of fear of BSE, many European countries banned some traditional sheep or goat products made without removing the spinal cord, such as smalahove and smokie.
+Out of fear of BSE-like transmission, many European countries banned some traditional sheep or goat products made without removing the spinal cord, such as smalahove and smokie.